Seraaron/agora/srd/Challenging Principles.md

 >
 > -   You are matched up against an opponent of approximately equal size and strength in a tournament.
 > -   The guard, now alert to your presence (which may have previously been a static challenge), raises the alarm and arms a nearby trap.
-> -   While you were out on your adventures, and later while recovering from your injuries, your rival was busy garnering supporters and is now well positioned to take control of the local political reigns.
+> -   While you were out on your adventures, and later while recovering from your injuries, your rival was busy garnering supporters.
+Now they're well-positioned to take control of the local political reigns.

 Usually the best way to affect the difficulty of a scaling challenge is to overcome it early and prevent it from scaling in the first place — though this isn't always possible.
 Beyond that, other options include sabotaging the opposition, utilizing your allies and resources, or (again) changing the circumstances of the test.